This section describes how you can load or migrate data from a legacy system directly into Exasol or access data virtually on a legacy database.

 Data Migration Scripts

-Exasol provides you data migration scripts that you can use to migrate data in two phases.
-In the first phase, the table metadata is read from the source system and table definitions (DDL) are transformed for Exasol.
+You can use data migration scripts that are provided in an open source project on GitHub to migrate data from different sources into Exasol.
+The migration process consists of two phases: In the first phase, the table metadata is read from the source system and table definitions (DDL) are transformed for Exasol.
 In the second phase, the actual data is migrated into Exasol using ExaLoader.

-Exasol supports Virtual Schemas which make external data sources accessible to Exasol without persistent data import.
+Exasol supports Virtual Schemas that make external data sources accessible to Exasol without persistent data import.
 A virtual schema adapter reads schema metadata from the source system and makes these tables accessible in Exasol through regular SQL commands that are handed down to the source system for execution.
-To know more about it, see How Virtual Schemas Work.

 For more information about virtual schemas, see How Virtual Schemas Work.